jroimartin/trello/README.md

 ### "Smart add" dialog for OSX users

-If you want to call `t` from any application:
+If you want to call `cmd/t` from any application:

 1. Create a new service in Automator.
 2. Set `Service receives` `no input` in `any application`.